tanim-iqbal/Read-Me-Gen/README.md

 https://watch.screencastify.com/v/0Xppgja8BD8HVNbetUm4

 # Instalation
-clone this file onto your system and then open terminal.
-After opening the terminal from this cloned project, node index to start the prompts and fill them out as needed.
-Once you are finished you can copy the genrated markdown and paste on to your read me file.
+1. Clone this file onto your system and then open terminal.
+2. After opening the terminal from this cloned project, node index to start the prompts and fill them out as needed.
+3. Once you are finished you can copy the genrated markdown and paste on to your read me file.